haoqixu/hust_wireless/README.md

 THIRD-PARTY DEPENDANCIES
 ------------------------
-This simple tool is written in python using these librarys:
+This simple tool is written in python using these libraries:

-* REQUESTS - Dealing with HTTP requests
+* requests - Dealing with HTTP requests

 USAGE